Global Site

 - Information Security

 With regard to human rights, the NEC Group Procurement Policy clearly rejects slavery and human trafficking, and the Guidelines for Responsible Business Conduct in Supply Chains prohibit forced labour and child labour, while respecting workers’ right to organize.
 The policy and guidelines also require appropriate wages and management of work hours.
-Moreover, we perform due diligence on human rights in accordance with OECD’s guidance process, identify and evaluate risks, and take steps to mitigate risks.

 With regard to the environment, our Guidelines for Responsible Business Conduct in Supply Chains call for a combined effort between NEC and its suppliers to realize environmental management.
-At the same time, we have also set out the Environmental Specifications Pertaining to Procurement Restrictions for the Inclusion of Chemical Substances in Products, which require compliance with regulations on chemicals in products in and outside Japan.
+At the same time, we have also set out the Environmental Specifications Pertaining to Procurement Restrictions for the Inclusion of Chemical Substances in Products, which require compliance with regulations on chemical substances in products in and outside Japan.

-Risk Management (Including Opportunity Generation)
+Risk Management

 Supply Chain Due Diligence